-In conjunction with the School of Education's commitment to build Christlike character, the Master of Education degree program in Teaching and Learning prepares teachers to be more effective.
-The student will design research-based instruction, present that instruction and assess student learning outcomes based on that instruction.
+In conjunction with the School of Education and Human Service's commitment to build Christlike character, the Master of Education degree program in Teaching and Learning prepares teachers to be more effective.
+The student will design researchbased instruction, present that instruction and assess student learning outcomes based on that instruction.
 The student will create lessons using twenty-first century classroom technologies, examine and analyze current educational research, and apply original research to the teaching discipline.
+This program requires 33 credits and does not lead to teacher licensure for the state of South Carolina.